niceume/learn_sas/BIOS_LAB8-1_SAS_TwoIndependetVariables(ParameterInference).md

 /* p value is 1.982E-10 */

 /* Step5 : conclusion */
-/* At the 5% significant level, there is a significant difference in mean FEVs between smoking children and nonsmoking children.*/
+/* At the 5% significance level, there is a significant difference in mean FEVs between smoking children and nonsmoking children.*/
+/* The important point in interpretation is that we compare means. */
 ~~~~

 The same thing can be done by one step by using "PROC TTEST"